91902078/yb66/README.md

 - The XOPPY/CRYSTAL preprocessor file xcrystal.bra
 - The new preprocessor

-Then, the bragg preprocessor should accept yb66.
-For that, a "quick-and dirty" way is to add it in the crystal list, ans process it with the new routines.
+Then, we will add yb66 in the list of crystals of the bragg preprocessor.
+For that, a "quick-and dirty" way is to add it in the crystal list, and process it with the new python routines.
+It is not very clean but it will make the job until a complete restructuration of the SHADOW crystal code in shadow4.
 A similar "patch" is already in use for Graphite.
-It is not clean but it will bame the job until a complete restructuration of the SHADOW crystal code in shadow4.